 The coziest bowl of gluten-free chicken noodle soup is comforting and filled with perfectly cooked noodles.
 The best gluten-free noodles for soup are ones that will hold up without turning to mush.
 Information on the best brands and types of noodles is included.
 Also included is a a 30 minute soup option if you’re short on time.

 - The Best Gluten-Free Noodles for Soup

 The trickiest thing about this soup is the noodles.
 Gluten-free pasta and noodles can get mushy, grainy and not so perfect after sitting in liquid for too long.
 So knowing which noodles to use and when to add them is the key.

-I tested several different types noodles and several different brands.
+I tested several different types and brands of noodle.
 I cooked most of them less than the recommended time so that they were a little firmer than al dente.
 Then I added them to the cooled soup, refrigerated and reheated.
 Two of the brands I tested worked very well.

 If you want a flat wide noodle, Jovial Foods tagliatelle (brown rice flour and egg noodles) is an excellent option.
-Cook the noodles 1 minutes less than the 10 minutes recommended on the package.
-They stayed firm and kept a nice texture after refrigerating 2 days and re-heating.
+Cook the noodles 2 minute less than the 10 minutes recommended on the package.
+They stayed firm and kept a nice texture after they were refrigerated 2 days and re-heated.
 The Jovial Foods penne did absorb quite a bit of liquid and swelled, but were still pleasant to eat.

 When to Add Noodles to Soup?

 - If you are using all of the soup immediately, add the cooked noodles to the hot soup.

 - If using just some of the soup, add a portion of the noodles to the soup you are using right away.
 Cool the remaining soup, then add the noodles and refrigerate.